Andy Roda

-Andy Roda (born March 11) is a Danish-Filipino recording- performing- visual artist, curator and stage actor, dancer, DJ, and the owner of ALIGN Records and Berlin's Most Finest (A boutique Talent & Events Agency).
+Andy Roda (born March 11) is a Danish-Filipino recording- performing- visual artist, curator and stage actor, dancer, DJ, and the owner of APEX Network GmbH a full service Gastronomy-Hospitality and Entertainment company and ALIGN Records.
+As a stage actor, he played "Babydoll" in Moulin Rouge - The Musical, as well as "The Engineer" (cover) in Miss Saigon.

 Early life

 Andy Roda is the youngest child of two Filipino immigrants to Denmark.
 He grew up in Copenhagen in a home with no music other than the radio and a limited vinyl record collection.

 He started his singing career with the Danish Boys Choir (Det Danske Drengekor).
 As a teenager Roda, was first signed to an independent label, but later discovered by Virgin Records.

 Career

 DISH

 After graduating from Sankt Annæ Gymnasium, Roda released his self-written and co-produced debut album Dish on Virgin Records in 1999.
 After a tour, he recorded a second album for the same label which was never released.

 New York City

 He subsequently relocated to New York City.
 Andy Roda first appeared on national television in the US when he competed in the show Next Big Star on Pax TV and came in second in the grand finale of the competition.

 In New York City, Andy Roda regularly performed in live venues, among other in Ashford & Simpson's Sugar Bar, and he performed as the opening act for R&B singer Jon B.